letsencrypt/website/DOCUMENTATION.md

 ## How to inform visitors about the translations

-On the top of each English page with translations (pages really translated, not with the `untranslated` attribute), for each languages, a message says "See this page in XXX".
+On the top of each English page with translations (pages really translated, not with the `untranslated` attribute), for each language, a message says "See this page in XXX".
 The javascript (`i18n.js`) only displays the languages relevant to the visitor (see `layouts/_default/single.html`).

 # Glossary